List of places in Swansea (categorised): Beaches

 There are over seventy named beaches in the Swansea area.
 Some of the larger beaches have seaside resort amenities and are easily accessible by road.
-For those seeking more adventure and tranquility there are some beaches that are only accessible on foot by trekking over cliffs or through farmland.
+For those seeking more adventure and tranquillity there are some beaches that are only accessible on foot by trekking over cliffs or through farmland.

 This is a list of the larger, more well-known beaches: